You Earned a Ticket!

 Fiscal responsibility

 There are about 10,000 schools in California.
-Even a small school is an operation comparable in size to a medium- sized business.
-Financial mismanagement by a school district is rare, but it does occur — and it makes the news when it happens.
+Even a small school is an operation comparable in size to a medium-sized business.
+Financial mismanagement by a school district is rare, but it happens — and it makes the news when it does.
 In a system this large, there is always a whiff of scandal to be found someplace.
 When mismanagement occurs, it tends to sow doubt and inspire vigilance.

 California school districts live under scrutiny.
 They are required to balance their budgets annually and document how they will cover their projected operating expenses.
 They also have to show how they intend to cover long term obligations, such as the salaries of permanent employees, contractually promised raises, pension contributions, and debt repayment.